traefik/traefik/docs/content/providers/file.md

 ### directory (_Optional_)

-Defines the directory path of dedicated configuration files to use.
+Defines the directory that contains the configuration files.

 ```toml
 [providers]